 We can have as many as 10 teams of five people each, and several years we have had a full house.
-Teams may be sponsored by civic organizations such as Soroptomists, businesses such as Main Street Cellars, or formed from a group of friends.
-People not part of a ready-made team may sign up for a fee of $20, and form teams of interested individuals.
-WFoL sponsors the all-student teams because they add so much fun to the game.
+There is a fee of $100 per team in advance, or $125 per team at the door.
+Teams may be sponsored by civic organizations, businesses, or formed from a group of friends.
+People not part of a ready-made team may sign up for a fee of $20 in advance or $25 at the door, and form teams of interested individuals.

 There are three rounds of questions, and questions come from 12 different categories.Categories can include literature, geography, news, sports, history, and Winters trivia.
 In an evening there are about 120 -130 questions used.
 As the popularity has grown, the audience has increased, and we now expect to have around 40 people watching and encouraging the participants.
 Most all teams have Winters connections, though we have had several individuals from out of town.

 Many members of the WFoL organization participate to make the event work smoothly.
 Volunteers set up, keep score, time, announce, judge, bake, serve cookies, sell tickets, and take photos.